moinwiki/moin/docs/user/moinwiki.rst

 ==========================

 This document describes the features of the moinwiki markup language.
-Because this document was created using  Restructured Text, which does not support some of the features available in moinwiki, the examples below may show both the markup and result as block or predefined code.
+Because this document was created using reStructuredText, which does not support some of the features available in moinwiki, the examples below may show both the markup and the result as block or preformatted code.

-Features currently not working with moin's Wiki parser are marked with **MOINTODO**.
+Features not currently working with Moin's wiki parser are marked with **MOINTODO**.

-Table Of Contents
+Table of Contents
 =================

 Table of contents: